Understanding Section 43B of the Income Tax Act

 4.5 Customer Ratings

-The income tax provisions allow businesses to deduct expenses incurred in connection with the business from the profits and gains earned during the year.
+The Indian government’s income tax provisions permit businesses to deduct expenses incurred in connection with their operations from the profits and gains earned during the year.
 Taxpayers following the cash system of accounting deduct the expenses when they are actually paid.

 On the contrary, those who follow the mercantile system claim the deduction on an accrual basis.
-However, as per section 43B of income tax, certain payments are allowed as deductions only on the basis of payment, irrespective of the accounting system followed by the assessee.
+However, as per section 43B of Income Tax, certain payments are allowed as deductions only on the basis of the payment, irrespective of the accounting system followed by the assessee.

-In this article, we shall discuss the expenses allowed under section 43B, the amendment, the conditions for claiming them, etc.
+In this article, we will discuss the expenses allowed under Section 43B, the amendment, the conditions for claiming them, and other related matters.

 What is Section 43B of the Income Tax Act?

-Section 43B of the Income Tax Act is applicable for those who earn an income under the head profits and gains from business and profession.
+Section 43B of the Income Tax Act applies to individuals who earn an income under the head' Profits and Gains from Business or Profession'.
 As per the provisions of this section, some payments/expenses can be deducted from the business income only when they are actually paid.

-Assesses can claim a deduction of these expenses in the year of payment or the due date of filing the return, whichever comes first.
-However, it is essential to know that the payment must be made before the due date of filing a return if one wants to claim the deduction.
+Assessors can claim a deduction of these expenses in the year of payment or the due date of filing the return, whichever comes first.
+However, it is essential to note that payment must be made before the due date for filing a return to claim the deduction.

 To better understand the provisions of the Income Tax Act, let us understand section 43B of the Income Tax Act with an example: